min2ha/ukwa-site/content/target/63045/index.en.md

   "subject": "Brexit"
 }

-# Guardian: Owen Smith calls for referendum on final Brexit deal

 Owen Smith broke ranks with Jeremy Corbyn to reopen the question of whether Brexit is “the right choice for the country”, and urge Labour to offer the public a referendum on the final deal.